Disney+ Originals — Reviews & Impressions

 TV Reviews

-High School Musical: The Musical – The Series – “The Auditions” Review
+High School Musical: The Musical: The Series — “The Auditions” Review by Dylan Blight

-The Imaginerring Story – “The Happiest Place on Earth” Review
+The Imagineering Story — “The Happiest Place on Earth” Review by Dylan Blight

 I didn’t go into this episode wanting to learn more about shoe collecting, so maybe the episode’s success lies in me wanting to do that Google search afterwards.
 This is doco-lite where the entertainment factor lies in your love for Goldblum but I found it to be more boring than cleaning shoes.